Cezero/dnd_tools/packages/shared/docs/feature-system/formatting/README.md

 - **Consolidated Types**: Merged duplicate interfaces into unified types
 - **Enum Usage**: Replaced string literals with proper enums for type safety

+## Recent GroupingId Integration

+The formatting system has been updated to use **`groupingId`-based grouping** instead of the previous entity type-based grouping approach.
+This change improves the accuracy of feature grouping and transition detection by using logical grouping identifiers rather than entity type classifications.

+### **Key Integration Changes**

+1. **GroupingId-Based Grouping**: Entities are now grouped by their `groupingId` value rather than by entity type and subtype
+2. **Improved Transition Detection**: Transition detection now works with logical grouping rather than entity type grouping
+3. **Maintained Architecture**: All changes preserve the 6-layer architecture and 6-phase processing flow
+4. **Enhanced Accuracy**: The new approach correctly handles complex feature scenarios like "Inspire Greatness" without false transitions

+### **GroupingId Behavior**

+- **`groupingId = 0`**: Represents ungrouped entities that are formatted individually
+- **`groupingId > 0`**: Represents logically grouped entities that are formatted together as a unit
+- **Default Value**: All entities have a `groupingId` that defaults to 0 if not explicitly set
+- **No Validation Required**: The system assumes `groupingId` is always present and valid

 ## Architecture

 The formatting system implements a **6-layer clean architecture** with **6 processing phases** and **4 distinct grouping activities**.
 This creates three organizational dimensions: